rackspace/php-opencloud/docs/userguide/servers.md

-Working with Servers
+Working with servers
 ====================

-A *Server* is a virtual machine instance that is managed by OpenStack Nova, the `Compute` service.
+A *server* is a virtual machine instance that is managed by OpenStack Nova, the `Compute` service.
 One advantage of using OpenStack is that the virtualization layer makes it easy to create and discard servers as needed.